CaptainDario/DaKanji-mobile/README.md

 ## What is this
 DaKanji helps students of the Japanese language and people who use it.
-Currently it can recognize Japanese 'kanji' characters which the user draws by hand.
+Currently it can recognize 6500+ characters (Kanji, Hiragana, Katakana, Romaji, Arabic Numbers) which the user draws by hand.
 But the feature set will be vastly improved in the coming releases. <br/>
 For more details about the features take a look at the [usage section](#usage).
 </br></br>